 As a freelancer or small business owner, being busy is a good thing.
 But it’s far from enough to make your small business a success.
 You have to work smarter not harder to make it work.

-So here are my top tips on how to make your small business work smarter not harder.
+This post is the result of that discussion!
+Here are my top tips on how to make your small business work smarter not harder.

 Make your time count

 Make sure you’re organised and have good workflows and processes in place to get your tasks done quickly and efficiently.
 This means you’ll spend less time on individual tasks, freeing up time to make more money.

 This applies to both billable client work and non-billable internal business tasks.
 Being more efficient will help productivity in all aspects of your business.

 Check out my full post on automating your processes to save you valuable time!

 It’s always nice to meet a client face-to-face, especially when you initially start working with them.
 But are regular meetings really necessary?

 Before agreeing to a meeting (which could take up a whole morning or afternoon), ask yourself if you could do it over the phone or via video call.
 This could save you a lot of time, especially if you’re busy and can’t afford to spend a chunk of your day travelling to meetings.

 And even if you are meeting over a video call, be sure to consider how long is really necessary.
 Does it need to take a full hour?
 Or would booking it in for half an hour make you both more productive?